D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Methodology

 \subsection{Neighborhood Collaborative Learning}

-Caused by semantics of directed edges, neighbors of a node can be implicitly partitioned into non-disjoint groups.
+Due to the semantics of directed edges, neighbors of a node can be implicitly partitioned into non-disjoint groups.
 Consideration of these neighborhoods is critical for learning a holistic node embedding in a digraph.
-This is because each neighborhood can reflect a distinct aspect relating to the node~\cite{disentangled}.
-E.g., in a social networking platform, a popular user's in-neighbors and out-neighbors can have completely different degrees of relationship cohesion to this popular user.
-Furthermore, users who share common in-neighbors with this user and those who share common out-neighbors can indicate additional contexts.
+This is because each neighborhood can reflect a distinct aspect pertaining to the node~\cite{disentangled}.
+E.g., in a social networking platform, a popular user's in-neighbors and out-neighbors can exhibit entirely different degrees of relationship cohesion to this popular user.
+Furthermore, users who share common in-neighbors with this user and those who share common out-neighbors can reveal additional contexts.

-Our method leverages this inductive bias exhibited in real-world digraphs, through collaborative learning among the aforementioned $4$ canonical types of neighborhoods in hyperbolic space.
-In addition, \ours achieves larger receptive fields by taking account of the impact of multi-ordered neighbors~\cite{yang2017fast,dgcn}. \ours generates a representation for each type of neighborhoods, each serving as one representation slice that eventually comprises the final comprehensive node embedding through collaboratively learning in the hyperbolic space.
+Our method leverages this inductive bias exhibited in real-world digraphs through collaborative learning among the aforementioned four canonical types of neighborhoods in hyperbolic space.
+In addition, \ours achieves larger receptive fields by taking account of the impact of multi-ordered neighbors~\cite{yang2017fast,dgcn}. \ours generates a representation for each type and order of neighborhoods, each serving as one representation slice that eventually comprises the final holistic node embedding by collaboratively learning in the hyperbolic space.
+With the neighbor-aggregation-based formalism (Eq.~\ref{equa:neigh_agg}) learning from multi-ordered and partitioned neighborhoods, \ours is capable to model general digraphs that contain cycles or non-transitive relations.

-\textbf{Neighbor Partition.} 4 types of $k$-order proximity matrix are defined (Fig.~\ref{fig:model} (a)).
+\textbf{Neighbor Partition.} Four types of $k$-order proximity matrix are defined (Fig.~\ref{fig:model} (a)).
 Formally, $k$-order proximity in terms of:

 (1) \texttt{diffusion in} $A_{d_{in}}^{k}$,

 where $A_{d_{in}}^{1} = A^\intercal$, $\cdot$ is the inner product and $\mathbb{1}$ is the indicator function. $A_{d_{in}}^{k} (i, j)=1$ if there is a directed path from node $j$ to node $i$ of length exactly $k$.